jacastro023/django-setup/django-urls-views-templates.md

 So far, so good, but we haven't yet used any of DTL's power to dynamically render data, perform control flow, etc.

-Next, before we go any further and break the DRY principle by repeating the boilerplate in future templates, let's see how we can use what Django calls **template inheritance**.

 ## Template Inheritance (Partials)

 Django has a [template inheritance](https://docs.djangoproject.com/en/2.1/ref/templates/language/#template-inheritance) feature built-in.